Horrid Henry (TV series): Premise

-The show tells the story of an 10- to 12-year-old (There are birthday episodes) boy who enjoys doing naughty and horrible things.
-He has a younger brother called Perfect Peter, who is very nice and is the complete opposite of Henry.
-Henry strongly dislikes Peter and refers to him with nicknames such as "Smelly Nappy Baby" and "Worm".
-Henry's archenemy is Moody Margaret, who lives next door to him.
-She is a spoiled brat who wants her own way; Henry despises her for being a girl and often gives her the nickname "Bogey-Brain".
+The show tells the story of a 10-year-old boy named Horrid Henry, who enjoys doing naughty and horrid things.
+He has a 7-year-old younger brother nicknamed Perfect Peter, who happens to be polite and "perfect", the complete opposite of Henry.
+Henry strongly dislikes Peter and refers to him with insulting nicknames such as a “smelly nappy baby" and "worm".
+Henry's archenemy is Moody Margaret, his next-door neighbour, and a spoiled brat who always wants her own way.
+Henry despises her for being a girl and refers to her as "Bogey-Brain".

-Other characters in the show include Rude Ralph, Henry's best friend and partner-in-crime; Fang, Henry's pet hamster who communicates by saying "Yeah-yeah-yeah!"; Miss Battle-Axe, Henry's teacher whom he really hates; Sour Susan, Moody Margaret's lackey who rarely speaks (she usually starts her sentences with "Yeah" before directly copying whatever Margaret is saying); Henry's parents, who often ground their horrid son for the chaos he causes (the father's first name is Simon while the mother's remains unknown); Fluffy Wuffy, Peter's cat; Stuck-Up Steve, Henry's snooty cousin; Rich Aunt Ruby, Henry's aunt; Prissy Polly, a cousin of Henry's with a squeaky voice; Vomiting Vera, Polly's baby daughter who pukes a lot; Pimpy Paul, Polly's husband/boyfriend; Great-Aunt Greta, an elderly relative of Henry's who believes her horrid grandson is a girl named 'Henrietta'; Soggy Sid Soggington, Henry's gym teacher; Ms. Oddbod, the headmistress of Ashton Primary School; and Beefy Bert, a classmate of Henry's who can only say "I dunno."
+Other characters in the show include Rude Ralph, Henry's best friend and partner-in-crime; Fang, Henry's pet hamster who communicates with strings of "Yeah-yeah-yeah!"; Miss Battle-Axe, Henry's teacher whom he holds strong contempt for; Sour Susan, Moody Margaret's sidekick who rarely speaks (often mimicking Margaret's words with a mocking tone); Henry's parents, who often ground him for the chaos he causes (the father's first name is Simon, while the mother's remains unknown), Peter's cat Fluffy, Stuck-Up Steve, Henry's snooty, spoiled cousin; Rich Aunt Ruby, Henry's aunt; Prissy Polly, a cousin of Henry's with a squeaky voice; Vomiting Vera, Polly's baby daughter who throws up a lot; Pimpy Paul, Polly's husband and boyfriend; Great-Aunt Greta, an elderly relative of Henry's who believes Henry is a girl; Soggy Sid, Henry's grumpy gym teacher; Miss Oddbod, the headmistress of Ashton Primary School; and Beefy Bert, a classmate of Henry's who only says, "I dunno."